zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-from-scratch/create-map-from-scratch.md

 ## Task 2: Add a map to the page

-1. Drag **Map** from the Regions pallete at the bottom and drop under the Body section of the page layout.
+1. Drag **Map** from the Regions palette at the bottom and drop under the Body section of the page layout.
 Observe the Map Region appears in the Page tree under Body with default name New.
 Click on **New** in the Page tree and observe its properties on the right.
 Observe the Region Type is Map.
     ![Image alt text](images/create-map-19.png)

 2. In the panel on the right, update the Region Title from New to a name of your choosing, for example **My Map Region**.
 Observe the title is updated in the page tree on the left.